Bring your own carrier

 ##### RELAY Realtime SDK

-[RELAY Realtime SDK](/docs/server-sdk/v3/node/reference/voice) is our most recent version of RELAY, and dialing out to a SIP endpoint is simpler than ever:
+The [RELAY SDK](/docs/server-sdks/reference/python/relay) makes dialing out to a SIP endpoint simple:

 ```javascript